yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 {{{
 #!CSV
 NVRAM; Description
-<name>_ifname; The name of the linux interface the settings apply to
+<name>_ifname; The name of the Linux interface the settings apply to
 <name>_ifnames; Devices to be added to the bridge (only if the above is a bridge)
 <name>_proto; The protocol which will be used to configure an IP
             ; static: Manual configuration (see below)